 A vast and beautiful Italian Gardens in the heart of Stoke-on-Trent, who knew?!

 We took a drive down to Stoke to visit the Trentham Estate.
 Predominantly a gardens, the Estate also has a small shopping village and a choice of eateries.
-After the drive down we opted for brunch at Joe’s Kitchen.
+After the drive down we opted for brunch at the Garden Tearoom.
 Now this isn’t Northern Quarter brunch vibes, but it’s got all the egg-based options and the coffee’s good.

 The Italian Garden planting is designed within the historic framework of Sir Charles Barry’s original Italianate Garden of the 19th Century.
 There are show gardens, a floral labyrinth and rivers of grass to enjoy on your stroll, stunning views all round and plenty of Instagram friendly moments.

 There’s an area at the top of the gardens where the Old Hall has fallen into disrepair, the remains of Trentham Hall including the sculpture gallery and clock tower.
 Demolished almost a century ago, this former seat of the Duke of Sutherland was once one of England’s grandest country houses.

 The lake circular is great and there’s a café at the bottom end to rest and refuel as a half way point.
 It’s worth noting that it stocks some great Staffordshire Oat Cakes.